 Proof · The public record

-Most AI RPGs keep the story inside the model's chat window.
-That works for an hour.
-As the session grows, older details get compressed, then approximated, then quietly contradicted.
-A merchant you robbed early greets you like a stranger later.
+A transcript-only setup keeps the available story inside the model's active context.
+Dedicated AI RPGs can also use summaries, memory banks, embeddings, authored lore, and structured state.
+When retrieval or state tracking misses, a merchant you robbed early greets you like a stranger later.
 A faction you dismantled is running the city again.
 The world does not break in one loud moment.
-It drifts, and it drifts worse the longer you play, because a roleplaying campaign is the longest-running thing these systems ever do.
+It drifts, and it drifts worse the longer you play, because a roleplaying campaign is the longest-running test for any long-running system.

 So we published the receipt

 The run was piloted by an automated player, which is the point: no human patience required, and nothing staged.
-When we say “verified,” we mean the server's own records at turn 5,011 were checked against the start of the run, and the cast, factions, quests, and locations were all still there.
+When we say “verified,” we mean the server's own records at turn 5,011 were checked against the start of the run, and the cast, factions, quests, and locations were all still there in the audited categories, with zero rows lost.
 The check is mechanical.
 It does not run through the narrator's confidence at all.
-That is the difference between a claim and a receipt.
+That is a result from this artifact, not a universal memory guarantee.

 Four turns from the record

-Here are four real turns from that campaign, pulled straight from the published ledger.
-The first two show what the world writes down.
+Here are four turns from that campaign, pulled from the published artifact.
+The first two show displayed receipts.
 The last two, four thousand turns apart, show what it brings back.

 TURN 1 · THE LOCKET